FGasquez/feriados-arg/README.md

 ## TODO
 - [ ] Add to [gnome extensions](https://extensions.gnome.org/) site
+- [ ] Fix preferences on gnome 45 and older versions
 - [ ] Replace curl with Soup
 - [ ] Add translations
 - [ ] Support for other countries and APIs